-Please note that if your spouse is in the active military service of the United States, you cannot proceed on the basis that you do not know where your spouse is because the US Military Locator will be able to provide you at least a mailing address for your spouse.
+Please note that if your spouse is in the active military service of the United States, you cannot proceed on the basis that you do not know where your spouse is.
+The US Military Locator will be able to provide you at least a mailing address for your spouse.
 In other words, you cannot use the publication/posting process if your spouse is on active military service.

 “Family Code 2310: Dissolution of the marriage or legal separation of the parties may be based on either of the following grounds, which shall be pleaded generally: